jojayaro/portfolio_jayaro_dev/README.md

-# Jesus Jayaro: Data Engineer & Quality Specialist Portfolio
+# Jesus Jayaro: Data Architect Portfolio

-## Transforming Industries Through Data-Driven Solutions
+## Architecting Scalable Data Ecosystems for Strategic Advantage

 Welcome to my professional portfolio repository.
-This project showcases my journey from a hurricane chaser to a data engineering expert, highlighting my unique blend of skills and experiences across various industries.
+This project showcases my journey and expertise as a Data Architect, leveraging 5 years of data engineering experience and a strong background in quality assurance to design and implement strategic data solutions.

 ## 🌐 [Live Portfolio](https://jojayaro.github.io/gp_swm/)